 So, you’ve just taken your new Slumberzone bed home?
 Congratulations!
-A new bed is like a bit like making a new best mate.
+A new bed is a bit like making a new best mate.
 It’s the supportive type, it’ll bounce back pretty quickly, and it’ll always have your back.

 And like any good friendship, a bit of care and attention goes a long way.
 We’ve provided a list of handy hints below showing you how you can give it a little TLC every once in a while, so you and your mattress can go the distance.